LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

 ---
 description: Learn how to install Lambda Stack on air-gapped servers and workstations.
 tags:
+  - scalar
+  - security
-  - api
+  - vector
-  - llama
+  - vector one
-  - llm
+  - vector pro
 ---

 # Installing Lambda Stack on air-gapped servers and workstations